Unquenched Charmonium and Beyond: Low-mass puzzle of and the construction of charmonia

 The assignment of $X(3915)$ as the conventional $\chi_{c0}(2P)$ charmonium state faced significant theoretical scrutiny, primarily centered on two seemingly contradictory properties: its anomalously small mass splitting with the established $\chi_{c2}(2P)$ candidate $Z(3930)$ (see Fig.~\ref{fig:split_02_2P} (a)), and its remarkably narrow width despite lying above the $S$-wave $D\bar{D}$ decay threshold.
 A consistent resolution to both puzzles has emerged from advanced \textit{unquenched} theoretical frameworks that move beyond the static quark model by dynamically incorporating the dressing of the bare $c\bar{c}$ core with virtual hadron loops~\cite{Duan:2020tsx}.
 These frameworks treat the physical state as a superposition of the bare quark-model configuration and coupled hadronic channels—primarily $D\bar{D}$ and $D\bar{D}^*$—with contributions computed using effective models such as the QPC model.

 The mass puzzle is addressed by considering significant and differential mass shifts induced by the coupling to open-charm channels.
 The numerical results of Ref.~\cite{Duan:2020tsx} are presented in Fig.~\ref{fig:split_02_2P} (b).
 In a quenched GI model with updated parameters, the bare $\chi_{c0}(2P)$ and $\chi_{c2}(2P)$ states are separated by nearly 89 MeV.
 However, unquenched calculations reveal a more complex physical picture.
 The $\chi_{c1}(2P)$ state (associated with $X(3872)$) couples strongly to $D\bar{D}^*$ in an $S$-wave, resulting in a large attractive mass shift of approximately $-80$ MeV, which explains its unusually low mass (discussed previously; see Fig.~\ref{fig:coupledchannelsolutions_chi_c1_2P}).
 In contrast, the $\chi_{c0}(2P)$ couples to $D\bar{D}$ in an $S$-wave but experiences a modest \textit{positive} shift of about $+20$ MeV\footnote{This positive shift arises when the physical mass lies above the $D\bar{D}$ threshold ($m_{\rm phy} > M_B + M_C$).
-In this case, principal-value integration is required in the mass shift formulas [Eqs.~(\ref{eq:DeltaM}) and (\ref{eq:RePi})], which can yield positive contributions.}.
+In this case, principal-value integration is required in the mass shift formulas [Eqs.~(\ref{eq:ReDeltaM}) and (\ref{eq:RePi})], which can yield positive contributions.}.
 The $\chi_{c2}(2P)$ state, coupling to $D\bar{D}$ and $D\bar{D}^*$ in a $D$-wave, undergoes a moderate negative shift of about $-60$ MeV due to centrifugal suppression.
 Crucially, the large bare splitting is dramatically compensated: the opposing shifts for the scalar ($+$) and tensor ($-$) states pull their physical masses closer together (see Fig.~\ref{fig:split_02_2P} (b)).
-The net physical mass difference reduces to approximately $13$ MeV, in striking agreement with the observed $\sim$14 MeV gap between $X(3915)$ and $Z(3930)$.
-This result demonstrates that the small splitting is a direct signature of coupled-channel effects rather than an anomaly.
+The net physical mass difference reduces to approximately $13$ MeV, in striking agreement with the observed $\sim$12 MeV gap between $X(3915)$ and $Z(3930)$.
+This result demonstrates that the small splitting is a direct signature of coupled-channel effects rather than an anomaly. \changelabel{In addition, Ref.~\cite{Shi:2024llv} also reanalyzed the lattice QCD data of $D\bar{D}$-$D_s\bar{D}_s$ coupled-channel from Ref.~\cite{Prelovsek:2020eiw} and $D\bar{D}^*$ systems from Ref.~\cite{Prelovsek:2013cra}, a series of poles were found.
+For the $0^{++}$, two poles could be interpreted as mostly molecular states, and one pole is originated from the $\chi_{c0}(2P)$.
+For the $1^{++}$, one pole could be related to $X(3872)$, and second one may be originated from $\chi_{c1}(2P)$, which is likely corresponds to $\chi_{c1}(4010)$.
+Two $2^{++}$ poles were found, which correspond to shallow $D^*\bar{D}^*$ bound state and dressed $\chi_{c2}(2P)$.}